 This methodology, while great for continuous improvement, poses many challenges in reaching the end state.
-First it creates a new, everexpanding matrix of services, dependencies and infrastructure making it difficult to manage.
-Additionally, it does not account for the vast amounts of existing legacy apps in the landscape, the heterogeneity up and down the app stack and the processes required to ensure this works in practice.
+First it creates a new, ever-expanding matrix of services, dependencies and infrastructure making it difficult to manage.
+Additionally it does not account for the vast amounts of existing legacy applications in the landscape, the heterogeneity up and down the application stack and the processes required to ensure this works in practice.